helm/helm-www/versioned_docs/version-3/chart_best_practices/rbac.md

 ---
-title: "Role-Based Access Control"
+title: Role-Based Access Control
-description: "Discusses the creation and formatting of RBAC resources in Chart manifests."
+description: Discusses the creation and formatting of RBAC resources in Chart manifests.
 sidebar_position: 8
-aliases: ["/docs/topics/chart_best_practices/rbac/"]
 ---

 This part of the Best Practices Guide discusses the creation and formatting of